By Tess DiNapoli

 Hoop earrings are appropriate for literally any occasion!
 Except, perhaps, when you have a child from ages 1 to 2 years old.
 Moms know what I’m talking about.
 Don’t worry, your kid will outgrow the stage where they grab and pull on all your cute and trendy jewelry and then you can break out the hoops again.
 But, as I was saying, hoops are perfect for a day at the park, a night out on the town with friends, or any casual weekend fun.
 Recently, designers have thought outside of the box, or the hoop, and created some unique styles to change up the classic look.
 If you want to surprise your wife or friend with these elegant styles, you can pick any of the items as a jewelry gift for her.

 Have you tied the knot yet?
 If you recently got married, you may have seen the new ‘knot’ style of jewelry that is very popular these days.
 Now, you can add tied knots in gold, silver, and rose gold to your earrings, necklaces, and bracelets to keep your wedding ring company and add additional symbolism that you are KNOT available.
 Another great use for knot-style jewelry is to give it as a gift to cement relationship anniversaries.
 It’s a simple twist on an old classic that you can treasure for years to come.

 By slightly tweaking the shape of a hoop, designers have created a whole new category of hoop earrings that include shapes like diamonds, hearts, snake-like squiggles, and octagon loops.
 You can often find these unique earrings in more affordable mediums like sterling silver, beads, and acrylic in a variety of shapes, some even with different poppin’ prints.
 Lighter materials, like acrylic, offer lightweight options that won’t weigh your ear lobes down.
-You may have visited a craft fair recently and seen some examples of homemade earrings made from epoxy resin, an extremely versatile material for jewelry making.
+You may have visited a craft fair recently and seen some examples of homemade earrings made from art resin epoxy, an extremely versatile material for jewelry making.
 Resin casting can create bright colors and glittering shine in earrings and other jewelry.